mrvillafria/Credit_Risk_Analysis/README.md

 5. BalancedRandomForestClassifier
 6. EasyEnsembleClassifier

-For each machine learning model tested, we generated an accuracy score, confusion matrix, and and imbalanced classification report.
+For each machine learning model tested, we generated an accuracy score, confusion matrix, and an imbalanced classification report.

 #### RandomOverSampler
 - Accuracy Score: 0.65